mompiou/pycotem/doc/docs/diffraction.md

 $D^\ast$ is defined [here](stereoproj.md#setting-up-the-crystal), and:

 $$
-O_h=\begin{pmatrix}
+O_s=\begin{pmatrix}
 x_1 & y_1 & z_1\\
 & ... & \\
 x_N & y_N & z_N
 \end{pmatrix}
 $$

-The coordinates $x_i,y_i,z_i$ are obtained by appropriate rotation in the holder coordinates.
+The coordinates $x_i,y_i,z_i$ are obtained by appropriate rotation in the sample coordinates.
 For a double tilt holder, with no angle between the vertical direction and the $\alpha$-tilt axis, the coordinates of the diffraction vector $i$ is:

 $$
 \begin{pmatrix}